marcellodash/willows-dream/README.md

 ### Installing

-Compile all project dependencies by running _build_lib.bat_ located in the project's top level directory.
-This will set PATH variables for and compile _SGDK_. _DGen_ is included precompiled and doesn't require system configuration.

-You can now compile the project, _Willow's Dream_, by using the _build.bat_ file located in the project's top level directory.
-This batch file will ask if you would like to open the compiled rom in DGen to playtest the game on emulation software.
+Compile all project dependencies by running _build.bat_ located in the project's top level directory.
+This will temporarily set environment variables, compile _SGDK_ (if not already compiled), wipe the previous build of the project, compile _Willow's Dream_ and all of its resources, and ask if you would like to open the compiled rom in DGen to playtest the game on an emulated Sega Genesis environment. _DGen_ is included precompiled and doesn't require system configuration.

 ## Deployment